THECALLR/sdk-go/README.md

 sdk-go
 ======

-SDK in Go for the CALLR API.
+SDK in Go for the Callr API.

 Works with Go 1.22+, using standard packages only.